Terri’s Stage 3A Relapsed KRAS+ Non-Small Cell Lung Cancer Story

 The first recurrence, in some ways, I felt I let my family down.
 I felt it was really hard to tell everybody because I felt like I did something wrong.
 That’s one of the things that goes on behind scenes, at the time in the heart.

 I want to be a good patient, and good patients do this.
 I’ve watched the movie.
 They get into remission, and so I wanted to do that.
 I didn’t.

 How do you tell them, and how do you tell them right?
 Let me know when you figure it out, because it’s just hard to do.

 Describe the microwave ablation

 I had never heard it before.
-So when I have this recurrence, my doctor tells me about it, I’m like, “Okay, what’s the plan?”
+When I have this recurrence, my doctor tells me about it.
+I’m like, “Okay, what’s the plan?”

-Well, now, I’m two years into the journey, so I have a lot more knowledge.
-I’ve reached out, I’ve connected with people and I have a little bit of a better handle on what’s going on.
+Now, I’m 2 years into the journey, so I have a lot more knowledge.
+I’ve reached out, I’ve connected with people, and I have a little bit of a better handle on what’s going on.
 She was saying, “Well, I think what we may have to do is radiation.”

-We blew that up, got rid of that.
+We blew that up and got rid of that.
 After, they took a couple of samples of it so they could send it away for another biomarker testing.